Jubaer038/WhatsApp-AI-Agent-Dhaka-Restaurant-Assistant-/README.md

-# 🍽️ WhatsApp AI Agent – Dhaka Restaurant Assistant
+# 🍽️ WhatsApp AI Agent – Dhaka Restaruant Assistant

 An **AI-powered WhatsApp automation system** built using **n8n**, **Google Gemini (PaLM)**, and **Google Sheets** to handle restaurant customer interactions such as food ordering, FAQs, and inventory management — all through WhatsApp.